is a photonovel series, one of many Gundam

 - The Federation: Actually being proactive for once!

-- Face-Heel Turn: The Federation send reinforce fleet to Task Force Alpha.
-Said fleet commander, Admiral Brian Aeno, choose to help New Decides instead.
+- Face-Heel Turn: The Federation sends a reinforcement fleet to Task Force Alpha.
+Said fleet commander, Admiral Brian Aeno, chooses to help the New Desides instead.

 - Fun with Acronyms: Extraordinary Superior (Ex-S) Gundam.
 But that can't compare to "Advance Logistic & Inconsequence Cognizing Equipment (ALICE).